BLOG

 WordPress 5.2 update delivers more security

-Millions of WordPress sites have been updated to version 5.2 which enhances security and adds protection against supply chain attacks.
+Millions of WordPress sites have been updated to version 5.2, which enhances security and protects against supply chain attacks.

-Back in February, Site Health was introduced to alert site owners when they are using outdated versions of PHP.
-The feature also checks to see if plugins are compatible and will not allow a plugin to be activated if it is not compatible with the site.
+Site Health was introduced in February to alert site owners when they use outdated PHP versions.
+The feature also checks to see if plugins are compatible and will not allow a plugin to be activated if it is incompatible with the site.

-In addition, version 5.2 features PHP Error Protection, which helps site owners to safely fix or manage fatal errors without having to rely on developer resources.
-It better handles the dreaded white screen of death by pausing error-causing plugins or themes
+In addition, version 5.2 features PHP Error Protection, which helps site owners safely fix or manage fatal errors without relying on developer resources.
+It better handles the dreaded white screen of death by pausing error-causing plugins or themes.

 Any websites running an old version of PHP (5.6.20 or earlier) will need to update their PHP before installing the WordPress 5.2 update.

 WordPress is the most widely used CMS in the world – it now powers 30% of the web.
-What began as a blogging platform has become the fastest growing CMS on the market.
-Not only does it remain a powerful tool for bloggers, but it also helps organisations of all shapes and sizes to run their business online.
+What began as a blogging platform has become the fastest-growing CMS.
+Not only does it remain a powerful tool for bloggers, but it also helps organizations of all shapes and sizes to run their businesses online.

 Due to its popularity, the site is a common target for hack attempts.
-If you’re among the millions of WordPress users, these added security measures are sure to be welcomed.
-Not updating your WordPress website leaves it open to vulnerabilities, creating a potential disaster in terms of your online presence.
+These added security measures will surely be welcomed if you’re among the millions of WordPress users.
+Not updating your WordPress website opens it to vulnerabilities, creating a potential disaster in your online presence.

-Keeping your WordPress core, themes and plugins updated is incredibly important to the overall security of your website, as well as having a reliable back up strategy.
-For complete peace of mind, you may wish to outsource looking after your website security to somebody with the necessary expertise, such as WP Tech Support.
+Keeping your WordPress core, themes, and plugins updated is incredibly important to the overall security of your website and having a reliable backup strategy.
+For complete peace of mind, you may outsource your website security to somebody with the necessary expertise, such as WP Tech Support.

-At WP Tech Support, your website’s security is our priority and we know exactly what we’re looking for when it comes to site vulnerabilities.
+At WP Tech Support, your website’s security is our priority, and we know exactly what we’re looking for regarding site vulnerabilities.
 We handle all aspects of your WordPress site’s security and maintenance to ensure you’re protected – including backing up your website to our secure cloud server for complete peace of mind.

-Our great value monthly plans range from just £35 per month – a small price to pay to ensure your website is healthy, optimised for SEO purposes and secure.
+Our excellent value monthly WordPress maintenance plans range from just $55 per month – a small price to ensure your website is healthy, optimized for SEO purposes, and secure.

 Leave a Reply